 As her own retirement progressed in a different direction from that she might have wished for, Sybil very much enjoyed the company of her friends; she moved again, to live in the county of Essex with her daughter, son-in-law and their three children.
 She adored her five grandchildren – her son’s children live in South Africa, so she didn’t see nearly as much of them as she would have liked to, but she still managed to visit around twice a year until very late in her life.
 Sadly, Werner only knew two of his grandchildren – he died before the others were born, but at least it was in the knowledge that his family was now growing again.

 And he knew that they were safe.

-Sybil, their children, and their grandchildren created among them the kind of noisy chaos that lies at the heart of any family.
+Sybil, the children, and grandchildren created among them the kind of noisy chaos that lies at the heart of any family.
 And while we could never replace the missing German parents and grandparents, the aunts, uncles, cousins, and friends, it would have been impossible for Werner to miss the fact that he once more had a family to call his own.

 And my mother Sybil was always the beating heart of that family.